 Where did Christmas hampers start out?

-William the Conqueror is credited for bringing hampers to England way back in the 11th Century, with the word ‘hamper’ coming from the French word ‘hanapier’ - which means ‘a case for goblets’.
+William the Conqueror is credited for bringing hampers to England, way back in the 11th Century.
+The word ‘hamper’ comes from the French word ‘hanapier’ - which means ‘a case for goblets’.
 Not a bad gift to receive, right?

-It wasn’t until the Victorian period, in the 1800s, that the tradition of gifting someone a custom hamper became a thing.
-And even then, it was really only wealthy families who would make and exchange them - filled with the finest food and drink, a basket was made for each member of staff at Christmas time.
+It wasn’t until the Victorian period, in the 1800s, that the tradition of gifting someone a custom hamper became more popular, as a Christmas gift.
+However, at this time, it was really only wealthy families who would make and exchange them.

-Thanks to the enhancement of the railway system, it soon became possible to send gift hampers over long distances, which is where the real popularity arose in sending Christmas gift hampers.
+Thanks to the enhancement of the railway system, it also became possible to send gift hampers over long distances.
+This truly enhanced popularity of sending Christmas gift hampers.
+They are perfectly packaged ready to be delivered across the country.

-Hampers were even gifted during the First World War; the Red Cross donated gift baskets that were sent to soldiers and prisoners of war overseas so that they could receive a package filled with items that would remind them of home.
+Another time in history when hampers took centre stage as the idea gift, was during the First World War.
+Families, as well as The Red Cross donated gift baskets that were sent to soldiers and prisoners of war overseas so that they could receive a package filled with items that would remind them of home.

 Firstly, a Christmas hamper doesn’t have to physically be a hamper; it can be a wicker basket, beautiful box, stunning gift bag or otherwise.
-Our friends across the pond in America actually refer to hampers as gift baskets, as the American word ‘hamper’ typically relates to a laundry basket.
+Our friends across the pond in America actually refer not to 'hampers' but 'gift baskets', as the American word ‘hamper’, typically relates to a laundry basket.

-As you will find in our range of Christmas food hampers, a good one should contain a treasure trove of traditional treats to be enjoyed over the Christmas period, whether as a couple, a family, a group of friends, or by yourself (because who wants to share, really?).
-You guessed it; this means mince pies, Christmas puddings, Panettone and, of course, lots of cheese.
+As you will find in our range of Christmas food hampers, a good gift should contain a treasure trove of traditional treats to be enjoyed over the Christmas period, whether as a couple, a family, a group of friends, or by yourself (because who wants to share, really?).
+You guessed it...this means mince pies, Christmas puddings, Panettone and, of course, lots of cheese.

-Alongside these festive food items, traditional Christmas hampers also tend to include a range of the finest food and drink.
-As well as cheese (obviously), you will find a delicious selection of the finest food in our Christmas hampers, including handmade crisps, gourmet chocolates, popcorn and sweets.
+Alongside these festive food items, traditional Christmas hampers also tend to include a range of the gourmet food and high quality drinks.
+That's why you will find a delicious selection of the finest food in our Christmas hampers, including handmade crisps, gourmet chocolates, popcorn and sweets.
 Did we mention cheese?

-However, a custom Christmas hamper can truly be whatever you want it to be.
+However, custom Christmas hampers can truly be whatever you want it to be.
 We’ve seen some fantastic ones over the years that feature candles, slippers and bath bombs, even tools, puzzles and games.

 We also stand by the notion that hampers aren’t just for Christmas.
 You can surprise someone with a hamper for just about any reason: a birthday, christening, wedding, baby shower; even a thank you, congratulations or ‘just because’ moment.